gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This may affect builds running directly inside the client VM using --no-daemon mode.
 We discourage the use of --no-daemon, but if you must use it, you can increase the available memory using the GRADLE_OPTS environment variable.

 The Gradle daemon now starts with 512m of heap instead of 1g.
+Metaspace is now limited to 256m.
+It was unlimited before.
 Large projects may have to increase this setting using the `org.gradle.jvmargs` property.

 All workers, including compilers and test executors, now start with 512m of heap.
 The previous default was 1/4th of physical memory.